uix5/info-inpdir/README.md

 master sends a *Config Update* to the slave.

-The `Unknown` fields contain integers that identify either the monitor that gets focus, or the one that lost focus.
+The `Unknown` fields contain integers that identify either the monitor that gets focus, or the one that lost focus (unsure).